Tutorials

 Entity Parents

 Both scenes and entities can contain children entities and manage their lifecycle.
-When an entity is removed from a scene or a scene is removed from the application, all child entities are also disposed of.
+When a scene is disposed of from the application, or an entity is removed from its scene or parent, all of its children are also disposed of.

 Use the addChild(Entity) and removeChild(Entity) methods to add and remove children from scenes/entities respectively.